pbarabe/fetch-to-flow/README.md

 ### 2. Configure the HTML Form

 Open the `index.html` file in this repository in your text editor.
-Find the `<script>` tag at the bottom of the page and update the value of the `myFlowURL` constant with the URL you copied from your flow.
+Find the `<script>` tag at the bottom of the page and update the value of the `myFlowURL` constant with the URL you copied from your flow&#39;s trigger.

 ### 3. Using the Form

 If you cloned this repository to your NodeJS environment, install it (`$ npm install`) and then run `$ npm run serve`.
-Visit <http://127.0.0.1:8080> in your browser and submit the form.
+Visit <http://127.0.0.1:8080> in your browser, then fill and and submit the form.

 If you don't have a working NodeJS environment, you can also simply put your `index.html` file on a web server (preferably a development or other private environment) and access it there.